-Injection therapy is becoming increasingly used by Lyndon at Total Foot Health.
+Injection therapy is becoming increasingly used by Total Foot Health.
 Broadly speaking there are three types of injections in common use, although by far the most useful of these is steroid (cortisone) injection.

 It should be remembered that whatever substance is being injected into the foot it is worthwhile remembering that to work well it is best to have 48 hours of reduced activity with a gradual increase following this.
 WE DO NOT recommend that patients drive following their injection, this is especially so if a local anaesthetic is involved.
 Generally a small plaster will be placed over the injection site and this should be left in place overnight.
 It is likely that the foot will feel bruised for a day or two following the treatment.